Roasted Leg of Lamb

 Herbs, garlic, lemon, oil and seasonings in a food processor.

-Step 1: Add the shallot, garlic, parsley, mint, olive oil, lemon zest, salt, and pepper to the bowl of a food processor with the “S” blade attached.
+Step 2: Add the shallot, garlic, parsley, mint, olive oil, lemon zest, salt, and pepper to the bowl of a food processor.
+Use the “S” blade.

 After coating with herb blend.

-Step 4: Rub half of the herb paste on the inside of the leg of lamb.
+Step 4: Unroll the lamb so the inside of the roll faces up.
+Rub half of the herb and garlic paste on the inside.

 Hands rolling leg with herbs.